Secret Gardens in Rome - Oases hiding in plain sight

 3. Villa Aldobrandini

-Situated between the Quirinal Palace, the beginning of Monti neighbourhood, and Trajan’s Market, there is a beautiful garden with views over Rome.
+Situated between the Quirinal Palace, the beginning of Monti neighborhood, and Trajan’s Market, there is a beautiful garden with views over Rome.

 What's it near: Trajan's Market, Quirinale, Fori Imperiali, Via Nazionale (shopping), Trevi Fountain, Piazza della Repubblica, Termini Train station.